wjzhengsh/keymgmt/keyprotect_delete_keys.md

 # Deleting keys

-You can use {{site.data.keyword.keymanagementservicefull}} to delete an encryption key and its contents, if you are an admin for your {{site.data.keyword.Bluemix_notm}} space or {{site.data.keyword.keymanagementserviceshort}} service instance.
+You can use {{site.data.keyword.keymanagementservicefull}} to delete an encryption key and its contents, if you are an admin for your {{site.data.keyword.cloud_notm}} space or {{site.data.keyword.keymanagementserviceshort}} service instance.
 {: shortdesc}

 **Important**: When you delete a key, you permanently shred its contents and associated data.
 The action cannot be reversed.
 Destroying resources is not recommended for production environments, but might be useful for temporary environments such as testing or QA.